How to ACE the SAT Math?

 What to do first?

-There are quite a few things that you can do in order to do well on this exam.
+There are quite a few things that you can do to do well on this exam.
 You will want to take a test exam before you start studying, so you will know what areas you need to work on.
-There’s no point in spending 4 hours studying how to solve an algebraic expression if you can do them with both eyes closed.
+There’s no point in spending 4 hours studying how to solve an algebraic expression if you can do it with both eyes closed.
 After you know the areas you need to improve on, you can set up a reasonable study schedule accordingly.
 If you are not sure how to do certain questions, see if you can find another student who can tutor you or if your math teacher can assist you in any way.
 Another option is to hire a professional SAT math tutor who specializes in this test.
-They will be able to give you the exact information you will need in order to do well on this exam the first time.
+They will be able to give you the exact information you will need to do well on this exam the first time.
 No matter what study route you choose, studying your formulas and your math language is a must.

 On the test day

 On the day of the exam, you should plan on being at the testing site a little earlier than you need to be, so you can take a few minutes to relax and calm your nerves.
 There are many tools you can use during these next few hours to help you find the correct answers.
 The one thing you do not want to do is just guess for every answer without even trying to solve the problems.
 With the new SAT, there is no guessing penalty!
-(On old SAT, you would lose a quarter of a point for every wrong answer that you give) Even though your ultimate goal is to get an 800 on SAT Math, you may want to think twice about answering a problem if you really have no clue how to solve it.
+(On the old SAT, you would lose a quarter of a point for every wrong answer that you gave) Even though your ultimate goal is to get an 800 on SAT Math, you may want to think twice about answering a problem if you have no clue how to solve it.

 What strategies should I use?